abbasamiri/abbasamiri.github.io/_posts/2020-10-25-repository_in_ domain_driven_design.md

 title:  "Repository in Domain Driven Design"
 date:   2020-10-25
 comments_id : "1"
 description: "Repositories are components that encapsulate the logic required to access data sources.
 They decouple data access logic and technology from domain logic.
-This article describes the Repository Design Pattern in the contet of Domain Driven Design."
+This article describes the Repository Design Pattern in the context of Domain Driven Design."
 ---

 ![](/assets/images/article-image-1.jpg)